-Statutory policies imply certain posting obligations, as well as following a determinate number of requirements and procedures mandated by law for these policies to be valid.
+Statutory policies imply certain posting obligations, as well as following a definitive number of requirements and procedures mandated by law for these policies to be valid.

 While not a policy itself, every employer must create a special internal body in order to study and attend to complaints regarding harassment in the workplace and a committee of health and safety in the workplace.
 These bodies consist of representatives of the employer and the employees.

 There are several policies which are not mandatory, but which employers should nonetheless create.
 These policies will help an organisation manage employee relations and mitigate the risk of legal liability:

 - Policies regulating non-statutory benefits (i.e. whether they are in-money or in-kind, their conditions for recognition, whether they are salary or not), if intended to be provided for any or all employees.